blokii/blokii-img-maker-client/README.md

 ## Tech

 In addition to leveraging the power of the Quasar Framework, it also uses the FontAwesome icon set and FeathersJS Client library to connect to the Feathers Backend server.
-It is currently compiled and deployed as an SPA with the server on Digital Ocean.
+It uses a Fontawesome Pro License, which is domain restricted and only works on certain domains.

 ## Contribute